 Reducing greenhouse gas emissions disproportionately reduces the risk of extreme temperature increases relative to median temperature increases — so the best ways of reducing emissions may also be among the most effective ways to mitigate extreme risks.23

 ‘Geoengineering’ refers to large-scale interventions in the Earth’s climatic system with the aim of limiting climate change.
 Geoengineering may become more attractive to governments in the future if large temperature increases occur.
 Research we do now about its feasibility, likely side-effects, risks and optimal governance could help future policymakers make more informed decisions about whether to use geoengineering if they face extreme climate change.
 However, the concern has also been raised that continued investment in geoengineering research may also cause less investment in other mitigation and adaptation strategies.
-See GiveWell’s page on geoengineering research for more.

 More climate studies research could better inform policymakers about the likelihood of the extreme risks of climate change as well as strategies to reduce those risks.
 There are large gaps in our knowledge about the range of possible outcomes of higher levels of warming, as well as the likelihood and magnitude of potential feedback effects.
 It may also be high-impact to research and develop adaptation strategies for extreme climate change scenarios.

 What skill sets and resources are most needed?